iterative/cml-playground/README.md

 ## defintions / vars

 ## File Structure
+- examples (WIP, build docs/demos/etc examples from here and PR to there repestive locations)
+- includes (were reusable chunks live)
+- workflows (tests/base for `.github/workflows`)

 # Useful References
 The worklfow's are generated using some slight hacking of `cpp` the C-preprocessor.
 But Why?
 So that when there is an update to a chunk of a commonly reused action, its updated once and goes everywhere.